 2.1 For any Segment not flown, Passengers can request a refund.
 This will amount to the equivalent of:

-(a) on the basis of the Fare paid for the ticket minus administrative fees, if the Ticket is fully unused and according to the Carrier's refund policy,
+(a) on the basis of the Fare paid for the ticket minus Service Fees and applicable Penalties, if the Ticket is fully unused and according to the Carrier's refund policy,

-(b) the difference between the paid Fare and the applied Fare for the planned itinerary for which the Ticket was used, after applicable administration fees,
+(b) the difference between the paid Fare and the applied Fare for the planned itinerary for which the Ticket was used, less applicable service fees and any penalties.

 2.2 Government prescriptions or any other contractual document between the Carrier and the Passenger may exclude possible refunds as outlined in 3.1 of the present paragraph, particularly for Tickets whose Fares are subject to restrictions or bearing the words, "non refundable".